Reading station delays warning as upgrade works ramped up

 Network Rail hopes to cram in 20 weekends' worth of work in the period.

-However, it said four new platforms, two entrances and a new link bridge were set to be operational by 2 April.'On target'
+However, it said four new platforms, two entrances and a new link bridge were set to be operational by 2 April.

 Programme director Bill Henry said Network Rail appreciated passengers would be inconvenienced but there was no alternative.